Helen Viggers, Author at Campbell Associates

 A heated inlet is a sample conditioning component fitted where outside air enters a dust monitor.
 It slightly warms the incoming air before it reaches the internal sensors or sampling chamber.
 While heating air in environmental instruments might seem counterintuitive, the benefits for dust monitoring are significant: it evaporates the water attached to the dust, ensuring you measure the dry mass of the particles rather than the water content.

-Comparison: Heated vs. Non-Heated Inlets
+Heated vs. Non-Heated Inlets

 FeatureNon-Heated InletHeated Inlet (Smart Heated)